jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 # nano /mnt/etc/fstab
 ```

 Arch is now installed on the hard drive.
 Let's login to the new system, and install some packages.
-I've included a couple text editors, networking, sudo, boot loader, and the linux-lts kernel.
-Using this kernel will (hopefully) increase system stability done the road.
+I've included a couple text editors, networking, sudo, git, grub bootloader, and the linux-lts kernel.
+Using this kernel will (hopefully) increase system stability down the road.

 ```
 # arch-chroot /mnt
-# pacman -S dhcpcd efibootmgr grub linux-lts nano sudo vi
+# pacman -S dhcpcd efibootmgr git grub linux-lts nano sudo vi
 ```

 Set the time zone.
 I happen to be on US Central time.